maarkwilliams/Project4/README.md

 ### Strategy Plane

-#### **Project Goals**
+#### **Project Overview**

-Nothing Special is a Business to Consumer (B2C) web application designed to streamline the online shopping experience for men’s fashion.
-Whether users are looking for classic wardrobe essentials, trend-forward statement pieces, or a full seasonal refresh, the platform offers a curated and accessible space for all their clothing needs.
+Nothing Special is a Business-to-Consumer (B2C) web application created to provide a seamless online shopping experience for men’s fashion.
+Whether users are browsing staple wardrobe essentials, trend-focused pieces, or full seasonal collections, the platform offers a curated and easy-to-navigate shopping environment.

-The primary audience includes fashion-conscious men of all ages who value convenience, style, and quality.
-From busy professionals seeking timeless office wear to students interested in affordable streetwear, the site aims to serve a broad demographic with diverse tastes and budgets.

-The rise of e-commerce, accelerated by changing consumer behaviors and digital-first shopping trends, has created a strong demand for niche, well-designed platforms that focus on user experience and product discovery.
-According to fashion industry insights, online shopping continues to outpace physical retail, especially in the men’s clothing segment — driven by ease of access, wider variety, and personalized recommendations.

-This application taps into that trend by offering users the ability to:

-* Browse and filter a wide range of men's clothing items
-* View detailed product descriptions and images
-* Add items to a shopping cart and proceed through a secure checkout process
-* Register and manage personal accounts with order tracking and purchase history
+**Target Audience**

+The platform is designed for fashion-conscious men of all ages who value:
+- Convenience
+- Style
+- Quality
+- A clean, frustration-free shopping experience

+This includes:
+- Busy professionals needing reliable officewear
+- Students looking for streetwear and affordable basics
+- Casual shoppers browsing everyday essentials
+- Style-focused users comparing products and reviews

+**Why This Project?**

+E-commerce continues to grow rapidly, especially in menswear, where online shopping offers:

+- A wider selection than physical retail
+- Easier comparison of products
+- A more personalised shopping journey
+- Convenience for users with busy lifestyles

-As someone interested in fashion and technology, I created this project to bridge the gap between clean design and functional online retail.
-Nothing Special aims to be more than just a store — it’s a digital destination where shopping for menswear feels simple, stylish, and seamless.
+As someone passionate about both fashion and technology, this project allowed me to combine clean UX design with robust backend functionality, creating a platform where shopping feels simple, intuitive, and visually engaging.

+**Core Objectives**

+Nothing Special aims to:
+- Provide a streamlined browsing and shopping experience
+- Allow users to securely register, log in, and manage their account
+- Offer product search, filtering, and sorting features
+- Support full checkout functionality with Stripe payments
+- Give users persistent features such as order history, wishlist, and recently viewed items
+- Maintain strong accessibility and responsive design across all devices

+The final goal is to create a polished, user-centred e-commerce application that is functional, scalable, and visually appealing—reflecting real-world industry standards.

 ## Scope Plane